maltesl/ku-frontpage/README.md

 ### Titlepage

+This can be used for e.g. PhD theses.
-The file `example.tex` contains an example of a titlepage LaTeX file.
+The file `example-titlepage.tex` contains an example.

 ##### Large and small